This post may contain affiliate links. Read our disclosure policy here.

 Buy Quality Seeds

-Buying seeds is one of my all time favorite things about gardening.
+Buying seeds is one of my all-time favorite things about gardening.
 I look forward to it each year.
-Over the years I’ve discovered some favorite companies and seed types.
+Over the years, I’ve discovered some favorite companies and seed types that are perfect for my soil and my gardening zone.

 —In this post you can find all of my seed-buying tips and info.